postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. Select **APIs** in the sidebar and select an API.
 1. Select **Connect Repository** and select the type of repository you want to connect to.
 1. On the **Connect your repository** page, enter the **Domain URL** of your repository.
-Just enter the base URL for your enterprise server, for example: `https://my-git-server.example.com`
+Use the base URL of your enterprise server, for example: `https://my-git-server.example.com`
 1. Under **Select local file system**, select the root folder of your local Git repository and select **Open**.
 1. Select an **API schema directory** and **Collection directory** where schemas and collections will be stored in the repository.
 If you leave these blank, a `postman/schemas` or `postman/collections` directory will be created in the root of the repository.
 If you select a directory already containing schemas, you will be asked which schema to use in Postman the first time you pull changes.
 1. Select **Connect Repository**.